faq

 Yes.

-The sliding tether upgrade which allows unrestricted vision fits all HANS
+The sliding tether upgrade which allows unrestricted vision fits all HANS Devices.

 We no longer offer parts or services on the original Model 1 HANS Device.